 The Payment Request Form (PRF) must also be submitted (in addition to the invoice).
-This applies whether it is you or the participant who typically sends in the PRF or faxes in the invoice.
-(The Participant is responsible for being sure that the PRF is sent in.)
+This applies whether it is you or the participant Employer who typically sends in the PRF or faxes in the and invoice.
+(The Participant Employer is responsible for making being sure that the PRF and invoice are is sent in.)

-• Fax your invoice.
+• Fax your PRF and invoice.

-Only fax your invoice one time unless you are faxing a corrected invoice.
+Only fax your PRF and invoice one time unless you are faxing a corrected invoice.
 If it is a corrected invoice, check the box Yes for "Is this a correction to a PRIOR Invoice?".
-Re-faxing the same invoice or forgetting to check the "Corrected" box for a corrected invoice will cause delays in a check being issued.
-The fax number is 866-302-6787.
-This applies whether it is you or the participant who typically faxes in the invoice (the Participant is responsible for being sure that the invoice is faxed in).
+Re-faxing the same PRF and invoice or forgetting to check the "Corrected" box on the PRF for a corrected invoice will cause delays in a check being issued.
+The fax number is 1-866-302-6787.
+This applies whether it is you or the participant Employer who typically faxes in the PRF and invoice (the Participant Employer is responsible for being making sure that the PRF and invoice is are faxed in).